Is Buying A House Overrated?

 The history of the index is pretty fascinating.
 For a long time, we were mostly in the dark on how home prices change over time.
 That all changed thanks to Robert Shiller, a Nobel Prize-winning behavioral economist, who co-created this index with his colleague Karl "Chip" Case (as the name would suggest).

-So Shiller knows the housing market, and he's long been skeptical of whether buying a house is really a surefire investment.
+So Shiller knows the housing market, and he has long been skeptical of whether buying a house is really a surefire investment.
 His index shows that home prices haven't really grown much over the long run.
 Should you use your life savings to buy a home?
 It's debatable.

-Shiller and Case's research began in the 1980s, when they got their hands on "Univac tapes" — basically the stone-age version of a thumb drive — that had data from real estate appraisers on home sales.
+Shiller and Case's research began in the 1980s, when they got their hands on "Univac tapes" — basically the Stone Age version of a thumb drive — that had data from real estate appraisers on home sales.
 With these tapes, they constructed the beta version of their index, and they published a couple papers about it.

 "We didn't even submit them to the prestige journals because we thought it was not a cool topic," Shiller says.
 It's cooler now though; their index is the gold standard of assessing national home prices.
 And it can be a powerful tool to spot housing bubbles, as Case and Shiller proved back in the early 2000s.